Renua: Rebranding as Centre Party of Ireland

+They failed to win any seats, having just polled 548 first-preferences (0.02%) in total.

 Policies

 Renua has a policy programme published in addition to its election manifesto of 2016.
 It claims policies are centred around an evidence-based approach regardless of where that policy may be viewed ideologically.
 It cites proposals for State-funded community childcare schemes, capping state pensions at €100,000, and replacing defined-benefit pensions with defined-contribution pensions as examples.

 The party has stated that "we would be strongly against further integration of the EU, particularly with relation to taxation or military affairs, and believe strongly that the EU works best when member countries are recognised fully as sovereign countries coming voluntarily together to promote economic cooperation rather than as a stepping stone to a federal Europe."

 In 2021, Renua joint-published a COVID-19 information leaflet (with Direct Democracy Ireland and the Irish Freedom Party) advocating against the use of lockdowns as a means of controlling a virus which the leaflet stated was "harmless to the vast majority".